MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/SpendType.md

 ---
-title: SpendType in Cloud for Sustainability carbon data model
+title: SpendType in Microsoft for Sustainability carbon data model
 description: Entity that represents a spend type, as defined in the reporting company.
 Used for classifying purchases.
 author: cdm-publisher
 ms.service: common-data-model